Rockin' That Shit: Release

 The song was digitally released on December 9, 2008.
 It was released to Rhythm/Crossover radio on the same day.

 Music video

 The music video was shot on January 27, 2009, with director Ray Kay, and released on February 10, 2009.
 A music video supporting The-Dream's track "Rockin' That Thang", which is explicitly titled "Rockin' That S***", has been released.
 Directed by Ray Kay, the video mainly captures his performance with several sexy women dancing behind him.
 The members of Electrik Red are also featured as dancers in parts of the video and Nash appears to wear a thriller jacket.

 It ranked at #14 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Remix

 The official remix featuring Fabolous, Ludacris, Rick Ross, Juelz Santana and an intro from DJ Khaled.
 It was released via iTunes on February 17, 2009.
 The music video was shot in New York City on February 12, 2009, and premiered on Yahoo!
 Music on Monday, March 9, 2009.
-The video also premiered March 16 on BET's "106 & Park", alongside singer Paula DeAnda.